 And if you have other unanswered questions, we invite you to read our articles on "How much does a bike cost?" or "Where to buy a bike?" or even "Which bike type if for me?".

-Bike size chart: Where to find the bike with the right fit for you?
+Bike size chart: Where can you find the bike that fits you best?

 - How much does a bike cost?